viert/watchhog/README.md

 ```
 postprocess postprocess.to_datetime(datetime, "%d/%b/%Y:%H:%M:%S")
 ```
-**postprocess** directive describes how to modify record after every line is parsed.
+**postprocess** directive describes how to modify a record after a line is parsed.
 In this example *postprocess.to_datetime* is the name of module and function in watchhog plugin directory (postprocess module is distributed with watchhog itself). *postprocess.to_datetime* function actually converts field named 'datetime' to python datetime format using *"%d/%b/%Y:%H:%M:%S"* parsing configuration.
 Plugins mechanism is powerful and it's described in section **Plugins** below.

 ```
 setvar rps = accesslog.rps_by(vhost)
 ```
 **setvar** directive makes watchdog create a variable (called **rps** in example above) and assign the return value of function following.
+Variables are available for reading via the HTTP API.

 How the heck does it work exactly?